DUBA API Integration Guide

 -d "$FORM_DATA" \

-# Email the link (example using mail command)
+# Email the magic link (example using mail command)

 Pattern 2: Generate QR code for mobile access